-8 BACHELOR OF FINE ART The BFA course is designed to support the development of the creative independence, knowledge and experience required for a successful career as a practicing artist or arts sector professional.
+BACHELOR OF FINE ART The BFA course is designed to support the development of the creative independence, knowledge and experience required for a successful career as a practicing artist or arts sector professional.
 The course is delivered full-time over three years and includes a comprehensive investigation of a broad range of art making disciplines supported by rigorous theoretical enquiry.
-Drawing and Art History & Theory are delivered as core subjects throughout all three years of the course in addition to specialised studio-based study in Ceramics, Painting, Photomedia, Printmaking and Sculpture.
+Art History & Theory is delivered as a core subject throughout all three years of the course in addition to specialised studio-based study in Ceramics, Drawing, Painting, Photomedia, Printmaking and Sculpture.
 Our focus on high course contact hours with small class sizes ensures every student receives individual guidance.
 Their independent exploration of art making is informed by a comprehensive knowledge of the historic and theoretical underpinnings of that practice, as well as the dynamic range of contemporary possibilities for art practice today informed by Australian First Peoples, national and international perspectives.
 NAS lecturers are a diverse team of more than 100 accomplished and experienced art practitioners, many of whom have received major awards, and exhibited at world-renowned galleries, museums and art fairs including the Venice Biennale, Art Basel and the Archibald Prize.
 Their extensive professional insight creates a rich, dynamic and immersive learning environment dedicated to fostering the individual talents of each student.
 BFA Year 1 Students are introduced to a broad range of foundational studio practices spanning the five key studio areas of Ceramics, Painting, Photomedia, Printmaking and Sculpture.
-Studio study is augmented with core study in Drawing and Art History & Theory.
-BFA Year 2 Students elect a studio area they will study as an area of specialisation in conjunction with continued core study in both Drawing and Art History & Theory.
-Studio specialisations in Ceramics, Painting, Photomedia, Printmaking or Sculpture provides an opportunity for students to engage in exploration of the materials and modalities of art making within these studio areas with increasing depth and complexity, as they develop an increasingly independent approach to art making.
-BFA Year 3 This final year places increasing emphasis on self-directed practice within students' chosen specialisation, supported by core study in Drawing and Art History & Theory.
+Studio Foundation study is augmented with core study in Drawing, Art History & Theory, and our Professional Studies program that introduces students to the key principles of study and practice.
+BFA Year 2 Students elect a studio area they will study as an area of specialisation in conjunction with continued core study in Art History & Theory.
+Studio specialisations in Drawing, Ceramics, Painting, Photomedia, Printmaking or Sculpture provides an opportunity for students to engage in exploration of the materials and modalities of art making within these studio areas with increasing depth and complexity, as they develop an increasingly independent approach to art making.
+In addition to core studies in Art History & Theory and study in studio specialisation, students engage in a Professional Studies program and select elective study options from a broad range of subject offerings across key areas of study in both second and third year.
+BFA Year 3 This final year of study places increasing emphasis on self-directed practice within students' chosen Studio Specialisation, supported by core study in Art History & Theory and continued elective study.
 Students are assigned individual studio spaces where they are supported to pursue their individual enquiry.
 To complete their degree all students present a major body of work developed throughout the year for assessment.
 Students also undertake a Professional Studies unit to help prepare for life beyond art school.
 All completing BFA students are included in the annual Graduate Exhibition held in the main NAS Galleries and exhibition spaces and across campus.